-Rivaling Angels Landing in popularity, The Narrows is perhaps Zion National Park’s most unique hiking trail.
+Rivaling Angels Landing in popularity, The Narrows is one of Zion National Park’s most iconic and unique hiking trails.
 This incredible trail has hikers trekking up or downstream through the Virgin River, with stunning, towering cliff faces rising sharply on either side.

-Depending on the time of year that you visit and the hike that you choose, hiking The Narrows can mean cooling off with an easy walk through shallow water, or it can be a challenging adventure through waist-deep water, requiring special gear as the water temperature drops.
+Depending on the time of year that you visit and the route you choose, hiking The Narrows can mean cooling off with an easy walk through shallow water, or it can be a challenging adventure through waist-deep water, requiring special gear as the water temperature drops.

-The time of year that you choose to visit isn’t the only thing that can impact your hike.
-While hiking the full trail requires the right gear, planning, and permits, hiking just a short section can be easy enough for families and inexperienced hikers.
+The time of year that you choose to visit isn’t the only factor that can impact your hike.
+While hiking the entire trail requires the right gear, careful planning, and permits, hiking just a short section can be easy enough for families and inexperienced hikers.

 If you’re thinking about taking on this special trail during your next stay at Zion hotels, keep reading.
 We’re breaking down what you need to know to plan your hike.